mlinnen/my-keezer/readme.md

 2. Edit the config.h and set the variables you want to change in this file.
 3. Make a copy of the mywifi.sample.h and rename it mywifi.h
 4. Edit the mywifi.h and set the ssid and password to match your wifi.
+5. Make a copy of the mymqttbroker.sample.h and rename it mymqttbroker.h
+6. Edit the mymqttbroker.h and set the specifics for your MQTT broker.
-5. Place the ESP8266 into flash mode
+7. Place the ESP8266 into flash mode
-6. Run the following command
+8. Run the following command
         pio run --target upload